Appeals court blocks Trump administration from ending legal protections for 600,000 Venezuelans

 An email to the Department of Homeland Security for comment was not immediately returned.

-“In enacting the TPS statute, Congress designed a system of temporary status that was predictable, dependable, and insulated from electoral politics,” the court wrote.
+“In enacting the TPS statute, Congress designed a system of temporary status that was predictable, dependable, and insulated from electoral politics,” Judge Kim Wardlaw, who was nominated by President Bill Clinton, a Democrat, wrote for panel.
+The other two judges on the panel were also nominated by Democratic presidents.

-U.S. District Judge Edward Chen of San Francisco found in March that plaintiffs were likely to prevail on their claim that the administration overstepped its authority in terminating the protections and were motivated by racial animus in doing so.
+U.S. District Judge Edward Chen of San Francisco found in March that plaintiffs were likely to prevail on their claim that President Donald Trump's Republican administration overstepped its authority in terminating the protections and were motivated by racial animus in doing so.
 Chen ordered a freeze on the terminations, but the Supreme Court reversed him without explanation, which is common in emergency appeals.

-It is unclear what effect Friday’s ruling will have on the estimated 350,000 Venezuelans whose protections expired in April.
-Protections for another group of 250,000 Venezuelans are set to expire Sept.
+It is unclear what effect Friday’s ruling will have on the estimated 350,000 Venezuelans in the group of 600,000 whose protections expired in April.
+Their lawyers say some have already been fired from jobs, detained in immigration jails, separated from their U.S. citizen children and even deported.
+Protections for the remaining 250,000 Venezuelans are set to expire Sept.
 10.

 Millions of Venezuelans have fled political unrest, mass unemployment and hunger.
-The country is mired in a prolonged crisis brought on by years of hyperinflation, political corruption, economic mismanagement and and an ineffectual government.
+Their country is mired in a prolonged crisis brought on by years of hyperinflation, political corruption, economic mismanagement and an ineffectual government.

+Attorneys for the U.S. government argued the Homeland Security secretary’s clear and broad authority to make determinations related to the TPS program were not subject to judicial review.
+They also denied that Noem's actions were motivated by racial animus.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.